Fact checkedFact Checked

 Medically reviewed by Kathy Shattler, MS, RDN

-Using a stationary bike, you can burn anywhere between 40-80 calories in just 10 minutes, depending on your body weight, length of time exercising, heart rate, and exercise intensity.
+Using a stationary exercise bike, you can burn anywhere between 40-80 calories in just 10 minutes, depending on your body weight, length of time exercising, heart rate, and exercise intensity.
 It is a great way to shed fat from your lower body as it activates the glutes, quads, hamstrings, and calves.

-According to the Mayo Clinic, these numbers are just estimates, and your calorie burn depends on your biological sex, age, weight, body composition, and resting metabolic rate.
-The CDC states you can easily lose one to two pounds per week for healthy and sustainable weight loss.
+However, these numbers are just estimates, and your calorie burn depends on your biological sex, age, weight, body composition, and resting metabolic rate.
+The CDC states you can easily lose one to two pounds per week[2] for healthy and sustainable weight loss.

 Boosts cardio fitness